 Plug-n-play setup, no customization

-Plug the box into power and connect it to your home router (or switch) using a network cable (one included), and you’ve finished the hardware set up.
+Plug the box into power and connect it to your home router (or switch) using a network cable (one included), and you’ve finished the hardware setup.

 The reason it works right away is that the device supports a long list of supported home routers.
-It automatically applies one of its three pre-programmed operation modes when connecting to a familiar router.
+It automatically applies one of its three pre-programmed operation modes when connecting to a standard router.

 Since the list is so comprehensive, chances are you’re using one of those routers.
 By the way, routers from the same vendor tend to work in the same mode.
 So, the box supports many that are not yet on the list.

 But if somehow you’re using an unsupported one, you can choose the DHCP Mode, which requires some changes in the router’s settings.
 In this case, the app will open up a webpage that helps you accomplish that.
-So, setting up the TrendMicro’s security box generally is a walk in the park.
+So, setting up TrendMicro’s security box is generally a walk in the park.

 In return, though, you don’t have much control over what the box does.
 It’s a mystery.
-There’s no way to configure it to make exceptions or accommodate a special service that you might have.
+There’s no way to configure it to make exceptions or accommodate a particular service that you might have.
 At most, you can only turn on or off pre-configured settings.